deNBI/simpleVMWorkshop/part3.md

    Enter `data` (`/vol/data`) as mountpath and provide 1 GB as the storage size.
    ![](figures/createVolume.png)

-5. Grant again access to all project members with a `cloud-portal-support` tag.
+5. Grant again access to all project members with a `Cloud-portal-support` tag.
    This way these members get ssh access to your VM and can help you in case something does not work as expected.
    ![](figures/grantAccess.png)